John of Dara: Works

 Attributed to John are treatises on the soul (in eight chapters), Paradise, Creation, the economy of salvation, the resurrection of Jesus, Pentecost, the discovery of the True Cross, demons, and Christian doctrine in general.
 He also wrote a treatise against heretics, an anaphora and a commentary on the Pseudo-Dionysian works On the Celestial Hierarchy and On the Ecclesiastical Hierarchy.
 A treatise on the priesthood (in four chapters) is attributed to him in some manuscripts but to John Maron in others, and by some to Mushe bar Kipho.
 None of these have been published beyond a few quotations.
 His only published works are a treatise on the eucharist in four chapters, known by its Latin title De oblatione or as the Commentary on the Liturgy, and his four commentaries on the resurrection of the body.

 In De oblatione, John uses the phrase "putting on the body" to describe the Incarnation.
-This phrase, common in the Syriac of the dyophysite Church of the East, hade become rare among the monophysite Syriac Orthodox in John's time.
+This phrase, common in the Syriac of the dyophysite Church of the East, had become rare among the monophysite Syriac Orthodox in John's time.
 He compares the putting on the body of the Word (Jesus) with the priest's putting on the vestments.

 John's treatise on the soul, known from two manuscripts and still unpublished, has been studied in some detail.
 It incorporates an entire treatise on the same subject by John of Atarib.
 He also quotes from the pseudo-Platonic treatise On the Subsistence of Soul's Virtues, which was written originally in Greek but survives only in Arabic.
 John's Syriac quotations seem to show that a full Syriac translation was made and that the Arabic translation was made from it.
 In his treatise on the soul, John proposed a novel classification of vices, which he may have taken from the Greek work: every vice is opposed to a virtue and to another vice.
 Although this would mean that there are twice as many vices as virtues, each virtue represents the balance of its opposing vices.

 According to Bar Hebraeus' Hudoye (nomocanon), written in the 13th century, the writings of John were required reading the monasteries.
 Jacob bar Ṣalibi cites his commentary on either the whole New Testament or just the Gospels, but this work appears to be lost.